JustinGOSSES/sideproject_planning/README.md

 #### Water Relatd
 - Started markdown file with ideas for page that brings together all the sources I check for sea kayaking, whitewater paddling, flat water paddle boarding, and surfing. <a href="https://github.com/JustinGOSSES/sideproject_planning/blob/master/water_activities_dashboard_houston.md">https://github.com/JustinGOSSES/sideproject_planning/blob/master/water_activities_dashboard_houston.md</a>
+  - And built <a href="https://github.com/JustinGOSSES/water_check_houston">little page with collection of iframes & visualizations</a> of frequently checked inforrmation sources before paddling.
 - Observable notebook that uses USGS water guage API and personal experiences regarding when water is too high or fast for certain trips and plots the historical periods when trips were or weren't possible on a time series chart.

 #### Geospatial